Daily readings

 Wednesday, January 14, 2026

 Wednesday of the 1st week of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationWednesday of the 1st week of Ordinary Time